gilnam74/vex-sneppet/Python-for-artists.md

     geometry = sceneRoot.createNode('geo', run_init_scripts=False)
     # Set geometry node name
     geometry.setName('MY_GEO')
+    hou.ui.displayMessage('MY_GEO node created!')
+else:
+    hou.ui.displayMessage('MY_GEO already exists in the scene')
 ```

-We will organize the code better with functions.
+Now let's organize our code a bit using logical blocks.
 It may seem redundant to organize several lines of code but we do this for the learning purposes, so you will understand how to build more complex tools in the future and it becomes necessary later when we will start building UI.

 First lets create a [function](Programming-basics#functions) from our program: